 A 4-month-old baby presents with a temperature and urine microscopy suggestive of a urinary tract infection.
-He appears well and your plan is to discharge home on an oral antibiotic, whilst awaiting culture results.
+He appears well, and you plan to discharge him home on an oral antibiotic whilst awaiting culture results.
 His mother asks you, “Does he need any other tests?”

 Why does it matter?

 Urinary tract infections (UTIs) are very common in children.
 Studies suggest that 6-8% of febrile, unwell children presenting to their GP have a UTI.
-Therefore it is important to carefully select which of these children need further investigations in order to identify those with underlying renal tract problems.
-It is estimated that up to 15% of children with a first UTI have evidence of scarring on follow up scans.
+Therefore it is essential to carefully select which of these children need further investigations to identify those with underlying renal tract problems.
+It is estimated that up to 15% of children with a first UTI have evidence of scarring on follow-up scans.
 If they are missed, these children may go on to develop hypertension and possible chronic kidney disease later in life.

 Which children are more likely to get a UTI?

 Before the age of 6 months, UTIs are more prevalent in boys.
 This is partly due to the increased chance of structural abnormalities within the urinary tract.
 Uncircumcised boys are particularly at risk, as bacteria on the foreskin are a reservoir for infection.

 However, after six months of age, girls are at increased risk due to their shorter urethra and its proximity to the anus.
 This risk is increased again in females when they become sexually active.